thepowersgang/mrustc/README.md

 Medium-term
 -----------
 - Propagate lifetime annotations so that MIR can include a borrow checker
-- Emit C code that is (more) human readable (uses names from the orignal source, reduced/no gotos)
+- Emit C code that is (more) human readable (uses names from the original source, reduced/no gotos)
 - Add alternate backends (e.g. LLVM IR, cretonne, ...)